Install a Solar Car Kit on Top of Your Car

 A solar car kit can be used to convert a conventional car to run on solar energy.
 Not only are solar kits affordable, but they can also help you do your bit for the environment.
 A solar kit can be installed on virtually any type of car, but it is easiest to convert an electric vehicle to run on solar power.
 If you intend to use solar panels to power a standard gas-powered car, this will be more complicated.

 Benefits of Solar Power

-Solar power is brilliant because they make it possible to run your car for free.
+Solar power is brilliant because it makes it possible to run your car for free.
 The only time you will need to spend money is to maintain your solar panels.
-Solar panels do not last forever, however they will last for a very long time as long as they are cared for properly.
+Solar panels do not last forever, however, they will last for a very long time as long as they are cared for properly.

 Electric vehicles are very popular, but it's only possible to remove all of the emissions associated with using electric vehicles if you use solar panels.
 Solar panels are one of the few ways of harnessing the energy nature uses every day, and it's one of the only methods that you can use on the move.

 Drawbacks of Solar Power

 Solar panels were once very expensive and impractical for use on cars.
 However modern solar panels are much more durable and cheaper.
 The only problem which really exists with solar panels is the need for batteries.
 Although solar panels themselves can look after the environment, actually making batteries can damage the environment.
 Batteries have a limited lifespan and also aren't completely reliable.

 Installing a Solar Power Kit

 There are two different types of solar-powered kits available depending on what you are trying to do.
 If you are trying to stop your car from needing another fuel source then this will be very difficult, especially when converting a gas vehicle.
 Solar panels can also be fitted simply to provide electricity for onboard components, which is very simple.